huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 When designing real-time communication applications over QUIC, we want to maintaining low transmission delays but provide the best possible experience that the current transmission capacity allows.
+We elected to use the version 3 of the BBR congestion control algorithm (see {{I-D.cardwell-iccrg-bbr-congestion-control}} and
+{{BBRv3-Slides}}).
 We found through experiments that while the BBR algorithm generally allow us to correctly and timely assess network capacity, we still see "glitches" in specific conditions, during which the